-Let’s get to why I’m writing about homeschool philosophies before a haze falls across your eyes as opaquely as the haze of smoke settling into my mountain valley homestead in August.
+Let’s get to why I’m writing about homeschool philosophies and why you don’t need to care before a haze falls across your eyes as opaquely as the haze of smoke settling into my mountain valley homestead in August.

 If you haven’t heard that there’s more than one way to homeschool, I shall direct you to these approaches:

 - Classical homeschooling

 - Eclectic homeschooling

 - Project-Based Homeschooling

 I’m sure I’m missing a couple (dozen).
 There’s a list a mile long about how you COULD homeschool, even suggesting how you SHOULD, homeschool.

 So now that we’ve got that out of the way…let’s talk about YOUR actual homeschool philosophy.